Do you have to pay to cancel your car insurance?

 Some states will also suspend the owner’s license for failing to maintain coverage.

-While you might not worry about it when you sell your car, it could pose problems with your buyer because the fees must be paid before the registration can be reinstated and then transferred.
+While you might not worry about it when you sell your car, it could pose problems with your buyer.
+The fees must be paid before the registration can be reinstated and then transferred.

 It’s best for you to pay the fees to reinstate your license plates before it ruins a sale that you had already secured.

-It’s possible to still be assessed a fee even if you don’t have a lapse in coverage.
+You can still be assessed a fee even if you don’t have a lapse in coverage.
+The state goes off who the car is registered to now in many matters.
 If you cancel your policy on the same day that your new policy takes effect, it could cost you in the form of a cancellation fee.

 Some insurance companies charge cancellation fees when policies are canceled at the policyholder’s request.
 The amount you’re charged depends on the company’s policy.